MattScarthSaunders/wdywfm/README.md

 ├── utils.js               # Utility classes (filtering, detection, parsing)
 ├── styles.css             # UI styles
 ├── background.js          # Background service worker
-├── icons/                 # Extension icons (see ICONS.md)
-└── create-icons.html      # Helper to generate icons
 ```

-## Icons

-The extension requires icon files in the `icons/` directory.
-See `ICONS.md` for instructions on creating them.
-The extension will work without custom icons, but Chrome will use a default icon.

 ## Permissions